Xiaomi’s Xiao AI assistant passes 49.9 million users

-Today marked the kickoff of Xiaomi’s annual Mi Developer conference in Beijing, and the tech giant wasted no time announcing updates across its AI portfolio.
-It took the wraps off of the latest release of Mobile AI Compute Engine (MACE), its open source machine learning framework, and it demoed an improved version of its Xiao AI voice assistant (Xiao AI 3.0).
+Today marked the kickoff of Xiaomi’s annual Mi Developer conference in Beijing, and the tech giant wasted no time in announcing updates across its AI portfolio.
+It took the wraps off the latest release of Mobile AI Compute Engine (MACE), its open source machine learning framework, and it demoed an improved version of its Xiao AI voice assistant (Xiao AI 3.0).

 Xiao AI 3.0

-Xiao AI, which Xiaomi says is used by 49.9 million users each month, will soon support multi-turn conversations a la Alexa Conversations and Google’s Continued Conversation.
-This will be enabled on select phones including the Xiaomi Mi 9 Pro and the Xiaomi Mi 9 via a software update, and it’ll allow for interruptions of the assistant at any time with new requests or commands.
+Xiao AI, which Xiaomi says is used by 49.9 million users each month, will soon support multi-turn conversations à la Alexa Conversations and Google’s Continued Conversation.
+This will be enabled on select phones, including the Xiaomi Mi 9 Pro and the Xiaomi Mi 9 via a software update, and it will allow for interruptions of the assistant at any time with new requests or commands.

-Xiao AI 3.0 also boasts improved voice shortcut functionality and a voice reply feature that’ll let users respond to incoming calls with transcribed text messages.
-That’s in addition to a command that’ll find missing device like smartphones and a male voice option.
+Xiao AI 3.0 also boasts improved voice shortcut functionality and a voice reply feature that will let users respond to incoming calls with transcribed text messages.
+That’s in addition to a command to find missing devices, like smartphones, and a male voice option.

 Xiao AI might not be the most widely used voice assistant on the planet — it falls short of Biadu’s DuerOS, for instance, which has more than 400 million users.
 But Xiaomi claims it’s among the most popular platforms in Mainland China.